 A statistical equating process is used to ensure the combined marks for the written and for the practical components of a course are on the same scale.
-The combined scores are then calculated as the sum of the weighted average of the statistically equated written and practical combined marks.
-The weightings for each component are provided in Table 5.
+The combined scores are then calculated as the weighted average of the statistically equated written and practical combined marks.
+The weightings for each component are provided in Table 7.